gco46/comist/README.md

 ## Overview

-This is a tool for scraping adult comics.
-This tool allows for scraping, viewing and rating of comics.
+This is a tool for scraping comics, allowing for scraping, viewing and rating of comics.

 ## How to use
 To install dependent python libraries, run following command.